artefactual/archivematica-docs/admin-manual/installation/installation.rst

 When intalling Archivematica for the first time, there are a few choices to make before starting:

-* Installation method: manual or ansible?
+* Installation method: manual or Ansible?
-* Installation source: OS packages or github?
+* Installation source: OS packages or GitHub?
 * Operating system: Ubuntu or CentOS/Redhat?

 Instructions are provided for the following choices: